zengbing15/lumos_doc/docs/preparation/hellolumos.md

 id: hellolumos
 title: Hello Lumos
 ---
 The Hello Lumos example is designed to serve as the starting point for learning Lumos.
+To walk through this example can help you to get a general idea about the usage of Lumos through a common transaction.
+The full code of the example can be found here.

 The  example has the following structure: